Salix-OS/docs.salixos.org/content/user/salixlive/_index.md

 ---
-title: "How to install Salix Live on a USB key?"
+title: "How to Install Salix Live on a USB Key?"
-menutitle: "Install SalixLive on USB"
+linktitle: "Install SalixLive on USB"
 ---

 **These instructions are for LiveCD images of Salix only!!!** If your